Mklais/Mklais/README.md

 Strong problem-solving skills and ability to work effectively in a team-based environment.

-Besides constantly learning more & more about software development and trying to get my leg in through the door, 👀 I’m also interested in
+Besides constantly learning more & more about software development and trying to get my leg in through the door, 👀 I’m also interested in:
 * Triathlon
 * Ironman
 * Swimming